130db/glu-icecast/README.md

 1. Make a backup of your Icecast web directory.
 Usually located at:

     `/usr/share/icecast2/web`

 2. Remove all contents from web directory and copy Glu Icecast theme files into it.
-I prefer to keep bare minimum of files on public side of Icecast.
+I prefer to keep bare minimum of files on public side of Icecast;
 3. Change the name of radio station:

     `<span class="radio-station">Localhost Radio.</span>`

-4. Enjoy
+4. Change `favicon.ico` and `favicon.png`;

+5. Enjoy.

 By the way, check out http://localhost:8000/status-json.xsl